-This ancient and beautiful country has a lot to offer tourists and there is plenty to see and do in Ethiopia, although getting to attractions is not always easy and visitors may sometimes find sightseeing challenging.
-However, many of the attractions in Ethiopia are incredibly impressive and rewarding for travellers and it is worth negotiating the chaos to seek them out.
+An ancient and beautiful country, there is plenty to see and do in Ethiopia.
+But getting to attractions isn't always easy and visitors may find sightseeing challenging.
+However, many of the attractions in Ethiopia are incredibly impressive and rewarding and worth negotiating the chaos.

-Ethiopia is a fascinating country and most tourists travel to Addis Ababa, the colourful capital, to start their exploration.
-It is worth spending at least a day in Addis Ababa to experience the vibe of this enormous African city.
-The city has some lively markets and worthy attractions, including the Ethiopian National Museum, resting place of 'Lucy', the famous early hominid fossil.
+Most tourists travel to the colourful capital of Addis Ababa to start their exploration.
+It's worth spending at least a day here to experience the vibe of this enormous African city.
+It has some lively markets and worthy attractions, including the Ethiopian National Museum which is home to Lucy, the famous early hominid fossil.

-Northern Ethiopia holds the greatest attraction for visitors as one of the country's richest regions for culture, history and natural splendour.
-The Historic Route has some breath-taking assets and constitutes a fairly well-beaten trail on which travellers can feel safe.
-The medieval city of Gondar, with more castles, palaces and churches than any other city in Africa, is wondrous.
-The ancient capital of the Queen of Sheba and Ethiopia's holiest city, Axum, where the original Ark of the Covenant containing the Ten Commandments is said to rest, is also extremely interesting.
+Northern Ethiopia holds the greatest attraction for visitors as one of the country's richest regions for culture, history, and natural splendour.
+The Historic Route has some breathtaking assets and constitutes a fairly well-beaten trail on which travellers can feel safe.

 The ancient city of Harar, fourth holiest city in the world for Islam, boasts 82 mosques within its fortified walls.
-Ethiopia's top attractions, however, are undoubtedly the 13th-century rock-hewn churches of Lalibela, among the most incredible man-made structures in the world, revered and renowned among Ethiopians and foreigners alike and the venue for some of the most famous religious festivals in Ethiopia.
-Having taken at least 24 years to complete, the astounding rock churches are believed to have been created with the help of angels.
+But Ethiopia's top attractions are undoubtedly the 13th-century rock-hewn churches of Lalibela.
+They are among the most incredible manmade structures in the world, revered and renowned among Ethiopians and foreigners alike and the venue for some of the most famous religious festivals in Ethiopia.
+Having taken at least 24 years to complete, the astounding churches are believed to have been created with the help of angels.

 The Mercato is one of the largest outdoor markets in Africa and Addis Ababa's most colourful sight.
-There are tinkers, tailors, spice merchants, camel traders, and purveyors of just about every possible commodity under the sun, including, of course, wonderful Ethiopian coffee.
-Needless to... see full details
+Ideal for souvenirs, there are tailors, spice merchants, and purveyors of just about every commodity under the sun, including wonderful Ethiopian coffee.
+Mercato is memorable but... see full details

 National Museum of Ethiopia

 This museum has a varied range of exhibits displayed across three floors and covering a wide scope of Ethiopian history from the prehistoric to the contemporary.
-The museum is not world-class in terms of its facilities or exhibition space, but it does contain some... see full details
+The museum is not world-class in terms of its facilities or exhibition space, but it does contain... see full details

 St George's Cathedral